VideoGameMotivation/Snake-game---RAW-JS-html-css/README.md

 Basic snake game built using native JS.

-Open the files in Visual Code and use the extension "Live Sever" to run it
+Open the folder in Visual Code and use the extension "Live Sever" to run it